ePages-de/epages-devportal/beyond-essence/inventory/radio-buttons.md

 ## Use cases

-In the Beyond cockpit we provide two types of radio buttons:
+In the Beyond cockpit we provide three types of radio buttons:

+* Radio buttons that allow to select from a list of options

+{% image_custom image="/assets/img/pages/essence/radio-buttons-list.png" width="100" lightbox %}

 * Radio buttons that relate to input fields